winterscar/spotify-sync/README.md

 The script will:
 1. Authenticate with Spotify using your refresh token
 2. Fetch all your liked songs (or just the 50 most recent)
-3. Group songs by album
+3. Identify unique albums from your liked songs
+4. **Fetch complete track lists** for each album from Spotify
-4. Skip albums that have already been downloaded (tracked in `downloaded.edn`)
+5. Filter out tracks already downloaded (tracked in `downloaded.edn`)
-5. **Download entire albums** to a temporary directory (`/tmp/spotify-sync-download`)
+6. **Download the remaining track URIs** to a temporary directory (`/tmp/spotify-sync-download`)
-6. Query Spotify for all tracks in each album to ensure complete downloads
+7. **Validate each file's duration** against Spotify's expected track length
-7. Organize downloaded files into `./<artist>/<album [year]>/<track>.mp3`
+8. Organize validated files into `./<artist>/<album [year]>/<track>.mp3`
-8. Update `downloaded.edn` with successfully downloaded albums
+9. Update `downloaded.edn` with each successfully downloaded track
-9. Clean up temporary directory
+10. Clean up temporary directory

 **Note**: Files are downloaded to `/tmp/spotify-sync-download` first to prevent media servers (like Plex) from indexing incomplete files during the download process.

-**Why download full albums?**
-- More efficient than downloading songs one-by-one
-- Gives you the complete album even if you only liked one song
+**Download behavior:**
+- When you like ANY track from an album, the script downloads the **complete album**
+- Individual tracks are tracked in `downloaded.edn` after successful validation
+- Already-downloaded tracks are automatically skipped (even from the same album)
-- Avoids duplicate downloads when you like multiple songs from the same album
+- If you like multiple songs from an album over time, only the new tracks are downloaded
+- Failed tracks can retry individually without re-downloading successful ones

-**On subsequent runs**, the script will only download albums from newly liked songs.
+**On subsequent runs**, the script will only download tracks that haven't been successfully downloaded yet.

 ## Manual spotify-dl Usage